-On February 9, Natali Helberger was appointed a member of The Royal Netherlands Academy of Arts and Sciences (KHMW).
-This academy consists of excellent members selected on the basis of their scientific and societal achievements.
-The KHMV aims to bridge the gap between science and society, and promotes quality in scholarship and strives to ensure that Dutch scholars and scientists contribute to cultural, social and economic progress.
+Natali Helberger has been elected a member of The Royal Netherlands Academy of Arts and Sciences (KNAW).
+This academy consists of excellent members selected on the basis of their great scientific and societal achievements.
+The KNAW bridges the gap between science and society, and promotes quality in scholarship and strives to ensure that Dutch scholars and scientists contribute to cultural, social and economic progress.
 This is one of the most – if not the most – prestigious positions in Dutch academia.
 Congratulations Natali!

 Jef Ausloos presented his legal-empirical research on the right of access in EU data protection law, together with Pierre Dewitte.
 Their research received the Privacy Papers for Policymakers award from the Future of Privacy Forum, and was presented with four other papers at the US congress in Washington DC.
 In this research, Jef Ausloos tested online service providers’ compliance with data subject rights on the ground (open access available here).